 1. The way we plan and book our trips has changed

 Booking travel on the internet was fairly common 10 years ago, but booking travel on your phone certainly wasn’t.
 Indeed, many observers believed that most people simply wouldn’t be willing to carry out high-value transactions on their mobile devices.
 Now, people do it all the time.
-87% of travellers in India, for example, now book their entire trip through their mobile phone and 67% of holidaymakers in Brazil now say that they rely on their mobile phone at every point in their journey.
+87% of travelers in India, for example, now book their entire trip through their mobile phone and 67% of holidaymakers in Brazil now say that they rely on their mobile phone at every point in their journey.
 Many of us would now struggle to navigate a foreign city without access to a service like Google Maps.
-Our phones also allow us to be much more spontaneous when we travel: it’s now possible to find an off the beaten track restaurant, translate the menu, take a few snaps of your meal and pay the bill, all using your mobile phone.
+Our phones also allow us to be much more spontaneous when we travel: it’s now possible to find an off-the-beaten-track restaurant, translate the menu, take a few snaps of your meal and pay the bill, all using your mobile phone.
 Phones have also had quite a lot to do with our next major travel innovation.

 2. We now document our trips for everybody else

-Whether it’s Facebook, Instagram or Snapchat, uploading the best bits of our holidays to make all of our friends jealous is now a huge part of almost any trip.
+Whether it’s Facebook, Instagram, or Snapchat, uploading the best bits of our holidays to make all of our friends jealous is now a huge part of almost any trip.
 Two-thirds of Britons have admitted that they feel jealous when they see other people’s holiday photos, and the numbers are always rising.
-There have even been reports of some tourists suffering terrible injuries or even falling to their deaths in an attempt to take a great photo for their social media account.
+There have even been reports of some tourists suffering terrible injuries or even falling to their deaths in an attempt to take a great photo for their social media accounts.

 3. We are visiting new and more exotic places

 Even people who only travel for a few weeks a year aren’t content with spending it sunbathing on a beach anymore.
 Lots of people are choosing to head to faraway places for their travels and, in today’s hyper-connected world, that’s hardly surprising.
 It’s harder than ever before to truly disconnect from your life and your friends back home (especially when you’re updating your social media feeds every few minutes) and it has become necessary to take longer and more challenging journeys to do so.
-As a result, countries like Vietnam, Egypt and Palestine have achieved growth rates of over one-third over the last few years (and this shows little sign of slowing down).
-As travellers from countries like India and China find that they have the world at their fingertips for the very first time, demand for travel is going up year-on-year, making it even harder to truly get away from it all.
+As a result, countries like Vietnam, Egypt, and Palestine have achieved growth rates of over one-third over the last few years (and this shows little sign of slowing down).
+As travelers from countries like India and China find that they have the world at their fingertips for the very first time, demand for travel is going up year-on-year, making it even harder to truly get away from it all.